-My full-length poetry collection, Urbilly, which won the 2017 Main Street Rag Poetry Book Award, is available for purchase here.
+My book Urbilly won the 2017 Main Street Rag Poetry Book Award.
+Get it here.

 Urbilly appears on the Year in Reading for 2017 at The Millions.